 There is probably a little patriotism involved.
 There’s definitely a lot of pride.
-But when U.S.-based companies make a decision to manufacturer their products in the U.S.A. they certainly view it as an important characteristic to tout to their dealers and end-user customers.
+But when U.S.-based companies make a decision to manufacture their products in the U.S.A. they certainly view it as an important characteristic to tout to their dealers and end-user customers.

 In the commercial audio-video industry, there are many reasons why companies make a decision to outsource manufacturing or to simply launch an overseas manufacturing facility.
 Don’t misinterpret this article, though; it is not suggesting that manufacturing domestically is always the right decision for dealers or customers.